 The pattern aids in the structural stiffness, as well as creating a unique aesthetic feature, which naturally emerges as the result of the parametric modeling of the chair.
 Following a series of prototypes, careful attention to small details in the making of the chair develops the outcome.
 The pattern fades out towards the edges and intensifies at the top, avoiding areas where the back would rest.
 The pattern continuously wraps around the billowing surface, doubly curved for structural stability.

-Is an Innovative Architecture Practice that works at the nexus of design and emergent technologies.
+MEAN* Is an Innovative Architecture Practice that works at the nexus of design and emergent technologies.